ktor-doc-jp/ktor-doc-jp/clients/http-client/features/json-feature.md

 }
 ```

-To use this feature, you need to include `io.ktor:ktor-client-json-jvm` artifact on the jvm.
+To use this feature, you need to include `io.ktor:ktor-client-serialization-jvm` artifact on the jvm.
 {: .note.artifact }